Azure/Azure-Sentinel/Playbooks/CiscoMeraki/Playbooks/IP-Address-Enrichment/readme.md

 ## For each malicious IP received from the incident
  - Checks if the IP address is part of L3 firewall rule or L7 firewall rule in MX network.
    - If IP address is part of both L3 firewall rule and L7 firewall rule but not blocked by either of the rules, then Incident Comment is created saying IP address allowed by firewall.
    - If IP address is part of either L3 firewall rule or L7 firewall rule and blocked by the rule, then Incident Comment is created saying IP address is blocked.
    - If IP address is not part of either L3 firewall rule or L7 firewall rule, then Incident Comment is created saying IP address not found in any rule.
-  - Incident Comment from all the cases are combined.
+ - Add incident Comment from all the cases.

 ## Incident comment
 ![meraki](./Images/IncidentCommentLight.jpg)